1blackghost/Video_downloader/README.md

 # Video_downloader
-This is just a vidoe downloader (all in one) and trimmer.
+This is just a video downloader (all in one) and trimmer.